FactomProject/factom-docs/wallet/includes/_install factom federation.md

 ![Installer Step 5](/images/wallet_017.png)

-You made it so far, and ready to [run the Factom Foundation Wallet](#run-the-factom-foundation-wallet) on Windows!
+You made it so far, and ready to [install Enterprise Wallet](#install-enterprise-wallet).

 ###Linux
-This installer is for factomd, factom-walletd, factom-cli, and enterprise-wallet the 4 binaries will be installed on your local drive together with a .factom folder in the root of the local user Home Folder ~/.factom.
+This installer is for factomd, factom-walletd, factom-cli, the 3 binaries will be installed on your local drive together with a .factom folder in the root of the local user Home Folder ~/.factom.
 These are all required to run Factom via command line or the Factom Foundation Wallet.

 Download the factom.deb installer as per Step 1 then run the following command to install.

 `sudo dpkg -i ./factom-amd64.deb`

-We are aware Linux users are hardcore so we made sure one command is all they need to be ready to [run the Factom Foundation Wallet](#run-the-factom-foundation-wallet)!
+We are aware Linux users are hardcore so we made sure one command is all they need to be ready to [install Enterprise Wallet](#install-enterprise-wallet)!